APEX-Carleton/Wind-Hydrogen-Microgrids/README.md

   \Conservative
     - "RFC_DataV24_WC: Contains input data considering conservative northern wind capital costs.
     - \Conservative_results: Folder containing results for each community when considering conservative wind capital costs.

+  \Data shared with the research team under a non-disclosure agreement have been removed.